Security Deposit is forfeit 5 Days after Due Date or upon significant damage found at inspection

 Youth Protection Guidelines for Camping Accommodations

-Please note that when housing both male and female campers, separate facilities must be booked for each gender.
-Youth and adults of a single gender should also be separated by a barrier within the same facility.
+Please note that when housing both male and female campers, separate rooms with a wall and door must be booked for each gender.
+Youth and adults of a single gender should also be separated by at least a temporary barrier within the same facility.
 See the Accommodations section on the Guide to Safe Scouting website.

 Policies for Safety and Vandalism